Winless Kentucky seeks breakthrough vs. Mississippi State

-Kentucky will have to avoid mistakes against Mississippi State (1-1,) to get its first win Saturday night against a tall task against a pass-heavy Air Raid offense that features playmakers who are proving to be dangerous after making the catch.
+Kentucky will have to avoid mistakes against Mississippi State (1-1) to get its first win Saturday night, a tall task against a pass-heavy Air Raid offense that features playmakers who are proving to be dangerous after making the catch.

 Asked this week if overcoming past adversity can help Kentucky against the Bulldogs, coach Mark Stoops said, “It better.
 We need it to. ...
 When you fall to 0-2, you can respond with a reality check of the situation of ‘it is what it is,’ and you can fold to the pressure.